mod_pagespeed 1.15 · cPanel / EA4

 Activate a license

-The trial and activation flow runs from the global admin console on the server.
-Same path on every server mod_pagespeed 1.1 supports — Apache, nginx, IIS, Envoy:
+You can install and run mod_pagespeed unlicensed — it fully optimizes out of the box.
+The license activation flow runs from the global admin console on the server.
+Same path on every server mod_pagespeed 1.15 supports — Apache, nginx, IIS, Envoy:

 https://your-host.example.com/pagespeed_global_admin -